 What Is a Radix Tree?
 (The Basics)

 In a regular trie, each node represents one character.
-“CAST” and “CASH” would need eight nodes total: C, A, S, T, C, A, S, H. That’s wasteful.
+“CAST” and “CASH” share the C→A→S prefix, but still need separate nodes for T and H. A standard trie uses 5 nodes total.
+Still wasteful.

 A radix tree compresses single-child chains.
 Those two words share “CAS”, so you get one node for “CAS” and two children for “T” and “H”.
-Three nodes instead of eight.
+Three nodes instead of five.

 Side-by-side comparison of a regular trie with eight nodes versus a compressed radix tree with three nodes